ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 2. Launch game from `App\TrashCatWindows\TrashCat.exe`

-3. Move to `TestAlttrashCSharp` and execute all tests
+3. Move to `TestAlttrashCSharp` and execute all tests (mention the output folder)

 ```
-dotnet test  -- NUnit.TestOutputXml = "TestAlttrashCSharp"
+dotnet test -- NUnit.TestOutputXml  = "TestAlttrashCSharp" --results-directory TestResults
 ```

 ! **Make sure to have the Alttester Desktop App closed, otherwise the test won't be able to connect to proper port.**

-## Run specific tests

 ### Run all tests from a specific class / file